Disclaimer: Naruto does not belong to me. Not even a little bit.

 I wasn't that type of person.

 I was born here.
 I hated it here.
 I hated it with such a passion… but the people… could I…. could I be so selfish that I would deny those people their chance?
-That I would turn my back to them, that I would essentially orphan a warm, bright-hearted boy, shatter the heart of another one, and watch as the ripple effect takes place and everything just… everyone just… decayed?
+That I would turn my back to them, that I would essentially orphan a warm, bright-hearted boy, shatter the heart of another one, and watch as the ripple effect takes a place and everything just… everyone just… decayed?

 Could I be so selfish… could I…?